wayglem/etherpad-lite-cf/README.md

  - [ep_prompt_for_name](https://github.com/JohnMcLear/ep_prompt_for_name.git): Prompt an author for their name
  - [ep_pad_tracker](https://github.com/aoberegg/ep_pad_tracker) With the Pad Tracker it's possible to search in all the created Pads of your server and with a click on track you can track it.
 Tracking means that you can see all tracked-pads on the main-page (/admin/padtracker) of the Plugin.
 All tracked Pads get listed on the main page with the name, the amoung of revisions and the date of the last edit.
  - [ep_set_title_on_pad](https://www.npmjs.org/package/ep_set_title_on_pad) Set the title on a pad in Etherpad, also includes real time updates to the UI.
+ - [ep_public_view](https://www.npmjs.com/package/ep_public_view) This plugin will help make content indexable by evil search engines and the hordes of social networks waiting to suckle on the bussum of your content.
+This plugin Allows search engines to get pad text contents, use with rob
+ - [ep_pad-lister](https://github.com/ktt-ol/ep_pad-lister) A plugin for Etherpad-lite that shows a list of all pads sorted by last edit date.

 ## Using database